alexevanczuk/packs/README.md

 # Installation
 See [INSTALLATION.md](https://github.com/alexevanczuk/packs/blob/main/INSTALLATION.md)

-# Using with VSCode Extension
+# Using with VSCode/RubyMine Extension
-`packwerk` has a VSCode Extension: https://github.com/rubyatscale/packwerk-vscode/tree/main Using the extension with `packs` is straightforward and results in a much more responsive experience.
+`packwerk` has a VSCode Extension: https://github.com/rubyatscale/packwerk-vscode/tree/main It also has a RubyMine Extension: https://github.com/vinted/packwerk-intellij Using the extension with `packs` is straightforward and results in a much more responsive experience.

 Directions: